 The proposed project would require multiple City approvals.
 Some of these approvals are discretionary actions requiring review under the New York State Environmental Quality Review Act (SEQRA) and City Environmental Quality Review (CEQR).
-The Office of the Deputy Mayor for Housing and Economic Development will be the lead agency for CEQR.
+The Office of the Deputy Mayor for Housing and Economic Development (ODMHED), is the lead agency for CEQR.
 It is anticipated that the proposed Citywide Ferry Service Expansion would require approval of several discretionary actions including the following:

 1) Capital expenditures by the City of New York to provide funding for procurement of barge and gangway infrastructure for use at landings;

 2) Potential decision to provide funding for the operation of the CFS; and